zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/05-sinhala-amazon.md

 How?
 How to get?
 Ready.
 I will say the symbony of the Srons. is The prevention of the cover of the SL is said to be the prevention of compassion.
 Promoted Manualy.
 Deflatulas.
 Measure the openings.
 Divide Measure.
 Promoted Manualy.
 Ready.
-“Close Covering” is a Close Covering And Close The receiving stream does not flow, and does not exist.
+"Close Covering" is a Close Covering And Close The receiving stream does not flow, and does not exist.

 [Msdiv 4] (#msdiv4) {#msdiv4 .ref .msdiv} (1-4)